Language

 WHERE salary = (SELECT MAX(salary) FROM employees);

--- Use a row subquery to find orders with the same customer ID and product ID as the most recent order.
+Use a row subquery to find employees with the same salary and department as the highest-paid employee.

 LIMIT 1